-- Contributes to project differentiation in the market, adding value to generated credits.
+- Promotes project differentiation in the market, adding value to generated credits.

-Initially designed to evaluate the condition of communities involved in forest projects, the Standard’s methodology has been adapted to other types of climate change mitigation projects while maintaining its basic characteristics.
-Over the past ten years, various organizations and communities have worked together on climate change mitigation projects in an effort to reach satisfactory standards for developing sustainability indicators.
-The Standard is unique in its ability to measure and continuously monitor the social and environmental performance of a project to guarantee the effectiveness of improvement measures.
-The methodology is applied through a tool known as the sustainability hexagon, which assesses six resources along the development of the project: carbon, biodiversity, social, financial, human and natural.
-Certification is granted to projects that demonstrate continual improvement through the application of the SOCIALCARBON sustainability hexagon.
+Initially designed to evaluate the condition of communities involved in forest projects, the standard’s methodology has been adapted to a variety of climate change mitigation projects, while maintaining its singular characteristics.
+Over the past ten years, several organizations and communities have worked together on climate change mitigation projects in an effort to reach satisfactory standards for developing sustainability indicators.
+The standard is unique in its ability to measure and continuously monitor the social and environmental performance of projects, guaranteeing the effectiveness of the improvement measures being carried out.

-The SOCIALCARBON Methodology takes its basic structure from the sustainable livelihoods approach (SLA), which was originally developed by Robert Chambers and Gordon Conway and subsequently modified by Scoones:
+The SOCIALCARBON Methodology obtains its basic structure from the sustainable livelihoods approach (SLA), originally developed by Robert Chambers and Gordon Conway and subsequently modified by Scoones:

-The SOCIALCARBON Standard aims to standardize the application of the methodology: to this end, any developer who wishes to use the SOCIALCARBON® brand or register credits on the SOCIALCARBON Registry must meet the criteria set out in the Standard.
+The SOCIALCARBON standard aims to institutionalize the utilization of its methodology: to this end, any developer who wishes to use the SOCIALCARBON® brand or register credits on the SOCIALCARBON Registry must meet the criteria set out in the standard.